Pythagus/laravel-quick-migration/README.md

 ```

 ## Architecture
-This is the files architecture of the package:
+This is the files' architecture of the package:
 ```
 .
 ├── composer.json